ntsakonas/ntsakonas.github.io/_posts/2020-11-22-Monster-hunting-like-in-1985.md

 ```

 the project (along with all future additions) can be found in [GitHub](https://github.com/ntsakonas/MonsterChase) as an Intellij project.
+The code will be used as the starting point for future modifications.

 ### Run Run Run!!!!